DanielJM-hash/daniel-eat-and-split/README.md

 ## Project Structure
 they are 3 main folders in this project that contain necessary codes for running the application:
-App.js: which is the root application where components are put together apiDatabase.js: This is the endpoint of the application AdminViewPage.jsx: The details of the admin page
+App.js:this is found under the folder "src" and under the file "components" on the code, which is the root application where components are put together apiDatabase.js: this file is found under the folder "helpers" on the code This is the endpoint of the application AdminViewPage.jsx: this is found under the folder "src" and under the file "components" on the code, it shows details of the admin page

 ## Setup and Installation instructions